rstudio/team-admin.rstudio.com/docs/04_-_installing_rstudio_connect/042_configure_connect.md

 * For password auth an admin can register a user.
 But where does the password come from?
 Email setup.
 * For LDAP:
-    - Users must self-register (but you can limit who can self register via
+    - Users must self-register (but you can limit who can self register via the `PermittedLoginGroup` setting:

 ```
-[LDAP].PermittedLoginGroup)
+[LDAP]
+PermittedLoginGroup
 ```